PCRedHot/Accounting-System/README.md

     Amount: 40.5
     This transaction is created successfully!

+An deposit of $40.5 has been created successfully!

+The program allow you to record **expense** and **revenue** with the outside as well, where you may just need one account.

+Here we provide a case of gain the salary of $3000.
+For the **Asset account**, type in none.

     Which kinds of transaction you want to record?
     1. Expense
     2. Revenue
     3. Asset transfer

+		2

     Please enter transaction infomation
     Date (YYYYMMDD): 20190420